 (click on the images below for more information)

 The Fashion Consumer Sciences Minor is the juncture where “fashion meets business”.
-The Fashion Consumer Sciences Minor consists of six classes all taught online during the summer and winter sessions.
+The Fashion Consumer Sciences Minor consists of six classes all taught online during the Fall and Spring semesters, as well as Summer sessions.
 Our students have the ability to complete the Fashion Minor in two summer semesters.